Global Header

 Google Ads shopping campaigns are perfect for customers with eCommerce sites or offline retail stores that need to showcase their products to a new audience.
 However, it requires you to jump through some hoops before advertising your products.

-To create a shopping campaign, you first need to sign up at the Google Merchant Center and add your products there.
-Once that’s done, you can create your shopping campaign and display your ads in search results of related keywords.
+To create a shopping campaign, you first need to sign up for the Google Merchant Center and add your products there.
+Once that’s done, you can create your shopping campaign and display your ads in the search results for related keywords.

 You can configure your campaign to lead to actual sales of your products or just to drive traffic to your online or physical store.